pidennis/eso-widgets/readme.txt

 Just paste the URL to a <a href="http://www.elderscrollsbote.de/planer/">build planned with this tool</a> into your editor and suprise your visitors with nice skill bars and tooltips directly on your site!

 == Changelog ==

+= 1.2 =

+Release Date: June 7th, 2017

+* All clicks on skills in skill bars open in new tabs.
+* Removed the filter 'eso_widgets_open_in_new_tabs'.
+* Added support for oEmbed on ElderScrollsBote.de and switched to oEmbed provider to reduce the workload in plugin.
+* Ensured compatibility with WordPress 4.8.

 = 1.1 =